What type of content do you primarily create?

 What is the rule of thirds?

-Why is the rule of thirds important?
+Why is the rule of thirds so effective?

 When filmmaking or engaging in any visual art, composition allows you to tell an entire story with one picture.
 You know the phrase “a picture is worth a thousand words”?
 Mastering video composition is how you create that thousand-word story.